 - How would a three-week delay in this project affect resources for another project?

 - What would be the impact of sharing a resource across projects?

 - How would next year’s roadmap be impacted if the budget was increased by 10% this year?

-A robust PPM tool offers a quick way to evaluate these questions and more.
+A robust PPM tool with an intuitive user interface offers a quick way to evaluate these questions and more.